*Updated December 8, 2021

 So, which influencers should we trust in the Sustainable and Ethical world of fashion?

-Let's jump right into our list of our favorite 20 sustainable fashion influencers!
+Let’s jump right into the list of our favorite 20 sustainable fashion influencers of 2021!

 A writer, stylist, activist, and consultant.
 Aja Barber focuses on race, intersectional feminism, and sustainable fashion.
 For her, intersectional feminism and sustainable fashion are correlated because when you care about anything under intersectional feminism, you should also be aware of who makes your clothes (and we agree!).
 Aja Barber’s biggest fashion tip is to figure out your personal style and stick with it!
 This way you don’t have to buy extra clothes that will just pile up in your closet and will not be used for years.
 I love her honesty, transparency, and sense of humor.
 Don’t forget to check her website to read up on her amazing work.